Georgia's presidental vote by county and population, so far - SaportaReport

 This story will be updated as more votes are counted.

-The size of each circle represents the total number of votes so far.
-Click on a circle for details.
+The size of each circle represents the total number of votes so far, as of 11:00 pm on Nov.
+5. Click on a circle for details.

 Leave a Comment